nataraj2/GPU_CUDA/README.md

         });
 }
 ```
-A one-dimensional layout of the threads is used and the i, j, k indices are determined using the `oned_index = nxnynz x k + j x nx + i`.
+A one-dimensional layout of the threads is used and the i, j, k indices are determined using the `oned_index = nx ny nz x k + j x nx + i`.